Grabado en la Espada

 The wakizashi was a short sword that was often worn in conjunction with the katana.
 It was used for close-quarters combat, especially inside buildings.
 The wakizashi was also used as a backup weapon, in case the samurai’s katana was lost or damaged during battle.

-However, one of the main things that differentiate the Wakizashi is that it was used for committing seppuku — its short length and thin blade made it the perfect tool for the task.
+However, one of the main things that differentiate the short Wakizashi blade is that it was used for committing seppuku — its short length and thin blade made it the perfect tool for the task.
 Thus, it ended up being known as The Honor Blade.

 Tanto - The (Extra) Short Sword

 Is it a dagger?
 Is it a sword that is just very short?
 The debate still keeps going today.
-What’s beyond any doubt is that the tanto is one of the most widespread Japanese weapons.
+What’s beyond any doubt is that the Japanese tanto is one of the most widespread Japanese weapons.
 So much so that many modern kitchen and tactical knives use its sturdy design as inspiration.

 The tanto was primarily used for stabbing, rather than slashing.
 It was ideal to penetrate through the gaps in heavy armor.
 It was often carried by samurai as a backup weapon, and could also be used for performing seppuku.